Best homeowners insurance in Louisville, KY for 2023

 40245

-With an average home insurance rate of $2,566, the 40208 ZIP code (Algonquin) is the most expensive area for home insurance in Louisville.
-Most homes in this area were built prior to 1940, and older homes are generally more expensive to insure.
+With an average home insurance rate of $1,907 per year, the 40241 ZIP code is the most affordable area for home insurance in Louisville.

 ZIP code